NightmarePikaFun/ProcGenWebGL/README.md

-# Game with procedural generation game on WebGL
+# Game with procedural generation on WebGL

 Instal and load project: